nealnf/community-law-courts/content/About.md

 ### : Deborah.
 Creator of the Community Law Courts.
 Ecstatically in love with man : Rama.
 Four sons : Orlando. : Jet. : Darcy. and : Angel.

 Full on activist for change.
-We have a law degree qualification and private bar guild training.
+We have Bachelor's of Law degree in other words LLB qualification and private bar guild training.
 We never took the oath as we worked out the corruption.

 We are lawful advocates.
 With the first of many to come.
 We use natural law and challenge acts, codes and statutes.

 We live on Devon, south-west England.
 We travel throughout the British Isles, that hosts community enforcement strategies.
-We work at legalise courts with all areas of law.
+We work at legalese courts with all areas of law.

 For the whole earth legal system is based on maritime and admiralty laws.
 Therefore, it is high tide to change this archaic and deceptive system that utilises magic spells and rituals that turn men and women into corp or ations and treat us like nerds.

-Community law courts is now time law with the creation of trial by jury of men and women.
+Community Law Courts is now time law, with the creation of trial by jury of men and women.
 For there is not a judge in sight!
 We have an age old system of notices of claim, honour and dishonour.

 ### Mediation